copyleftdev/TUNDR/CONTRIBUTING.md

 - Keep API documentation up to date
 - Ensure all exported types and functions have godoc comments

+## MCP Compliance

+When contributing to MCP-related functionality:

+1. Follow the MCP specification for any protocol changes
+2. Document any deviations from the standard
+3. Include tests that verify MCP compliance
+4. Update protocol documentation when adding new features

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0.